 Preparing Your Home's Ventilation for Allergy Season

 Allergy season can be a challenging time for residents in Anaheim and surrounding areas, as pollen levels rise and allergens infiltrate homes.
 Your HVAC system plays a critical role in maintaining indoor air quality and providing relief from these airborne irritants.
-At Paul White HVAC Service, we understand the importance of preparing your home's ventilation system to combat allergies effectively.
+At Paul White HVAC, we understand the importance of preparing your home's ventilation system to combat allergies effectively.
 In this guide, we will explore practical steps to ensure your ventilation is ready to provide a comfortable, allergen-free environment.

 Understanding Allergens and Indoor Air Quality